khmyznikov/pwa-install/README.md

 </pwa-install>
 <!--
-  manual-apple/chrome params means you want to show the Dialog manually by showDialog(). disable-chrome param is for completely disabling custom logic and interception for Chominum browsers (will work built-in browser logic).
+  manual-apple/chrome params means you want to show the Dialog manually by showDialog(). disable-chrome param is for completely disabling custom logic and interception for Chromium browsers (will work built-in browser logic). use-local-storage will store the user's preference to ignore the prompt in long-lived storage (so they will not be prompted again unless they clear application data)
 --->
 ```
 *Make a good manifest file and don't use name/descr/icon params.
 Boolean attributes needs to be removed to act like "false"*